 Take care of your bedding, and in turn, your bed will take care of you with a cooler and more comfortable sleep.

-Washing sheets more in the summer is not as much as an option as it is a necessity.
+Making sure you wash your sheets more in the summer is not as much of an option as it is a necessity.
 Studies indicate that some beds absorb up to 26 gallons of sweat per year and the amount of dirt and dust that can be found within some sheets is horrifying.
+The need to wash your sheets during this period is obvious.

-In the summer, increased humidity, dust circulation due to air conditioning, sweat, natural body oils, lotions, make-up, hair products, as well as other less flattering germs and chemicals, can make their way into our beloved beds.
+In the summer, increased humidity, dust circulation due to air conditioning, sweat, natural body oils, lotions, make-up, dead skin cells, as well as other less flattering germs and chemicals, can make their way into our beloved beds.

 Keeping your bed and sheet fresh will also benefit your health.
 If you suffer from summer allergies, you will benefit from minimizing dust and bacteria in the warmer more sensitive months.

 In summer, sheets should be changed once per week.
-This includes fitted sheets, top sheets, pillow cases, and quilt covers.
+This includes fitted sheets, top sheets, pillowcases, quilt covers and mattress topper.
+Even if they don’t appear to be dirty sheets, being consistent is an important part of your sleep hygiene.
 In the colder months, due to less humidity and dust, washing sheets fortnightly will keep your bed fresh and comfortable.

-Use mild detergents and minimize the use of fabric softeners.
-Washing at lower temperatures will keep your sheets soft and fresh.
-It's best to wash sheets separately from other items and place them loosely in the washing machine to ensure an even, tangle-free clean.
+You need to wash your sheets using mild detergents, minimizing the use of fabric softeners.
+When you wash your sheets at lower temperatures, you can keep your sheets soft and fresh, so it’s best to avoid hot water.
+It's best to wash your sheets separately from other items and place them loosely in the washing machine to ensure an even, tangle-free clean.

 Having a rotation of at least 3 sets of bedding is an easy way to ensure the weekly change is within reach.
 That way, even if one set is still in the laundry pile, you will always have a fresh set in the linen closet ready to enjoy.